Senate Standing Committees on Rural and Regional Affairs and Transport

 The committee has had the following name changes in recent Parliaments:

-The Rural Affairs and Transport portfolio coverage includes:
+The Rural and Regional Affairs and Transport portfolio coverage includes:

 - Agriculture, Fisheries and Forestry